Titin: Structure

-Titin is the largest known protein; its human variant consists of 34,350 amino acids, with the molecular weight of the mature "canonical" isoform of the protein being approximately 3,816,030.05 Da.
+Titin is the second largest known protein; its human variant consists of 34,350 amino acids, with the molecular mass of the mature "canonical" isoform of the protein being approximately 3,816,030.05 Da.
 Its mouse homologue is even larger, comprising 35,213 amino acids with a molecular weight of 3,906,487.6 Da.
 It has a theoretical isoelectric point of 6.02, and its chemical formula is C_{169,719}H_{270,374}N_{45,688}O_{52,238}S_{911}.
 It has a theoretical instability index (II) of 42.38, classifying the protein as unstable.
 The protein's in vivo half-life, the time it takes for half of the amount of protein in a cell to break down after its synthesis in the cell, is predicted to be approximately 30 hours (in mammalian reticulocytes).

 Titin Ig domains. a) Schematic of part of a sarcomere b) Structure of Ig domains c) Topology of Ig domains.

-The Titin protein is located between the myosin thick filament and the Z disk.
+The titin protein is located between the myosin thick filament and the Z disk.
 Titin consists primarily of a linear array of two types of modules, also referred to as protein domains (244 copies in total): type I fibronectin type III domain (132 copies) and type II immunoglobulin domain (112 copies).
 However, the exact number of these domains is different in different species.
 This linear array is further organized into two regions: